louiswol94/pmpro-multiple-currencies/readme.txt

 7. Membership Invoice page

 == Changelog ==

+= 0.0.4 - 2024-05-14 =
+* Tweak: Improve currency update on Invoice and Confirmation page

 = 0.0.3 - 2024-05-14 =
 * Tweak: Add support for Invoice and Confirmation pages (props @andrewza for the direction)